 The LORD lift up his countenance upon thee, and give thee peace."

-The congregation then sings a threefold Amen to emphasize the Trinitarian nature of the Benediction.
 In the Order of Holy Communion, the prayers are followed by the Preface to the communion, which uses first the words of the Salutation and response, followed by "Lift up your hearts" with the congregational response "We lift them up unto the Lord" (see Lamentations 3:41) and "Let us give thanks unto the Lord, our God" with the congregational response "It is meet and right so to do."

 The communion service continues with the Proper Preface